open-quantum-safe/liboqs/PLATFORMS.md

 ### Tier 3

 Tier 3 targets are those which the `liboqs` codebase has support for, but which the CI system does not build or test automatically, so they may or may not work.
 Platform-specific build documentation should exist.

-### Tier 0

-Tier 0 targets satisfy the same criteria as Tier 1 targets but are additionally tested for constant-time behaviour.
-The CI system contains automated constant-time testing for each tier 0 target, and all failures are documented in the `tests/constant_time` directory.
-IMPORTANT: This does not mean that constant-time behaviour is guaranteed on these targets, or that non-constant-time behaviour is limited to documented exceptions.
-It does, however, mean that `liboqs` developers should track constant-time issues on these platforms.

 ## Platform tier policy